JS-Rayan/DeepLearning-MiceSocialBehavior/README.md

 - **Anatomical Key Point Estimation**: Regression analysis to identify critical anatomical points, facilitating a deeper understanding of mice interactions through the proposed Mouse Action Recognition System (MARS).

 ## Model Evaluation
 The framework's performance was rigorously evaluated using classification accuracy scores and mean squared error metrics, demonstrating its ability to accurately classify behaviors and estimate anatomical key points with moderate complexity.
+Model files can be found in the following Google Drive Link: https://drive.google.com/drive/folders/1R7o2tHTcQ9MgBNJHgGKCaz7r1aDvj7BS?usp=drive_link

 ## Results
 Our findings reveal a significant correlation between mice proximity and their behaviors, validating the framework's capability to offer insights into social interactions.
 The classification model achieved optimal outcomes with moderate complexities, while the regression model presented challenges related to higher loss, attributable to its inherent nature.